neokarasu/CryptoCurrency/README.md

 - Profit deducting regular fees (absolute and percentage)

 Dependencies:
-- Coins.php uses exchange rates for EUR/USD from fixer.io which are updated at 4pm CET every working day
+- Coins.php uses exchange rates for EUR/USD from OpenExchangeRates.org.
+You need to sign up with them at0 https://openexchangerates.org for an API-key
 - Coins.php uses cryptocurrency exchange rates and percentage changes from Coinmarketcap that are updated every 5 minutes
 - Balance.php uses Blockchain.info, Etherscan.io and Chainz.cryptoid.info to fetch balance data for public adresses
 - Bitfinex.php uses Bitfinex API to fetch data for rates of coins at Bitfinex